0xnrous/0xnrous/README.md

 CS student with a passion for everything about **Data**
 --------------------------------------------------------------

 Hello and welcome to my GitHub profile!
-My name is Mohamed Abdul-Aziz Eisa and I am currently studying computer science, with a focus on Data (Science- Engineering).
+My name is Mohamed Abdul-Aziz Eisa and I am currently studying computer science, with a focus on Data (Science - Engineering).
 I am learning to use a range of tools, including statistics, mathematics, Python, machine learning, and deep learning, to analyze data and uncover hidden patterns.

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [0xnrous@gmail.com](0xnrous@gmail.com)